 Well that is simple.
-If you want to learn how they go together perhaps building one from scratch or taking one apart and putting it back together then a hobby car is definitely for you.
-Perhaps you want to drive a car a amazing speeds round dirt tracks chasing your friends latest purchase – then a hobby grade is for you.
+If you want to learn how they go together perhaps building one from scratch is the way to go.
+Or taking one apart and putting it back together then a hobby car is definitely for you.
+Perhaps you want to drive a car a amazing speeds round dirt track.
+Maybe you want to chase your friends latest purchase – then a hobby grade is for you.

 If you want to give one to a child as a present then you are much better off with a toy car.
 A toy car costs much less for a start.
 Why spend a fortune on a present you aren’t sure the child will like.
 There is plenty of time for that when they show an interest.